 (A) Contracting officers shall establish a GM quantity or GM dollar value of supplies or services for the base period of performance of indefinite-quantity contracts (IQCs) and record an obligation in the amount of the GM at time of award.
 Recording the obligation is an internal financial action and is separate from issuing a task or delivery order against an IQC.
-Contracting officers shall follow the Guaranteed Minimum (GM) Job Aids
+Contracting officers shall follow the Guaranteed Minimum (GM) Job Aids and select the Guaranteed Minimum (GM) folder.)
+(1) For actions executed in ECC, see the job aid entitled "Creating and Maintaining a

 (https://dlamil.dps.mil/sites/InfoOps/Shared%20Documents/Forms/AllItems.aspx?FolderCTID= 0x012000D3D259D71343A94E992AA17310CB0231&viewid=bb1b25a6%2D56d8%2D4398% 2Dac48%2D5f987c946cca&id=%2Fsites%2FinfoOps%2Fshared%20Documents%2FEBS%200 NLINE%20HELP%2FePROCUREMENT%2Fguaranteed%20Minimum%20%28GM%29).

-(From the EBS Home Page, see the EBS Online Help link, navigate to the eProcurement section, and select the Guaranteed Minimum (GM) folder.)
+(From the EBS Home Page, see the EBS Online Help link, navigate to the eProcurement section,